Skin Disease Associated With Malassezia

 Where Do you Find Malassezia

 Malassezia is most likely to be found in oily parts of the skin where they sustain themselves by ingesting the fatty acids present in normal sebum.
+They are found in the highest density in oily areas such as the face, scalp and upper trunk.
 They can cause skin disease by overgrowth, descending into hair follicles, or through inflammation.
 Although called a superficial organism that causes superficial mycosis, they are seen in central and deep segments of hair follicles (in folliculitis).
-This fungus can cause systemic internal infections in immuncompromised hosts.
-They are found in the highest density in oily areas such as the face, scalp and upper trunk.
+Due to improved microbe detection techniques, many studies now report finding Malassezia within the body of both healthy adults and immunocompetent patients with various ailments.

 Overgrowth of Malassezia is more common in warm and humid tropical and subtropical climates.
 M. Globosa has been shown to increase in high summer temperatures due to sweating.
-Malassezia infections are associated with hyperhydrosis (excessive sweating), corticosteroid treatment, antibiotic treatment, increased plasma cortisol levels and malnutrition.
+Malassezia infections are associated with hyperhydrosis (excessive sweating), corticosteroid treatment, antibiotic treatment, use of immunosuppressive drugs such as cyclosporine and azathioprine, increased plasma cortisol levels, and malnutrition.

 Human sebum is the lipid (oil) source Malassezia thrives on.
 Sebum is a complex mixture of lipids.
 It contains triglycerides, fatty acids, wax esters, sterol esters, cholesterol, cholesterol esters, and squalene.
 They break the sebum down into triglycerides and esters, diglycerides, monoglycerides, and free fatty acids.
 This all leads toward the development of dandruff.
 People may notice dry flaky skin on other parts of their body besides their scalp.
 I call it body dandruff.
 You may also notice hypo- or hyperpigmented macules with no inflammation when Malassezia proliferates (pityriasis versicolor).